bbmane/event-horizon/README.md

 ## How it works

-- Submissions come in as GitHub Issues via the template above.
+- Submissions come in as GitHub Issues, either via the template above or through `submit.html`, which posts to a small serverless function (`vercel/api/submit.js`) that opens the issue on your behalf — no GitHub account needed.
 - Once a moderator approves an issue, an automated workflow (`sync_issues.py` + `merge.py`) folds it into the monthly release files under `/data`.
 - `index.html` reads those files directly and renders the calendar — no backend, no database, just static JSON served through GitHub Pages.
-- `worker/` and `vercel/` hold small serverless helpers used for submission handling; see their own files for details.

 ## Project structure